bbasumatary/useBeanIO/README.md

 # Steps
 - create Borehole bean
 - create mapping file : Borehole.xml
-- Handle bad data ("some of the numeric fields have # as place holder, since it is a fixed format file)
+- Handle bad data ("some of the numeric fields have # as place holder, since it is a fixed format file), using custom type handler
 - use BeanReader